mihail911/nlp-library/README.md

 ## Dialogue Systems
 * (2011) [Data-drive Response Generation in Social Media](http://dl.acm.org/citation.cfm?id=2145500)
+  - **TLDR**: Proposes using phrase-based statistical machine translation methods to the problem of response generation.
 * (2015) [Semantically Conditioned LSTM-based Natural Language Generation for Spoken Dialogue Systems](https://arxiv.org/abs/1508.01745)
+  - **TLDR**: Proposes a neural natural language generator that jointly optimises sentence planning and surface realization, outperforming other systems on human eval.
 * (2016) [How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation](https://arxiv.org/abs/1603.08023) :bulb:
+  - **TLDR**: Important work demonstrating that existing automatic metrics used for dialogue woefully do not correlate well with human judgment.
 * (2016) [A Network-based End-to-End Trainable Task-oriented Dialogue System](https://arxiv.org/abs/1604.04562)
+  - **TLDR**: Proposes a neat architecture for decomposing a dialogue system into a number of individually-trained neural network components.
 * (2016) [A Diversity-Promoting Objective Function for Neural Conversation Models](https://arxiv.org/abs/1510.03055)
+  - **TLDR**: Introduces a maximum mutual information objective function for training dialogue systems.
 * (2016) [The Dialogue State Tracking Challenge Series: A Review](https://pdfs.semanticscholar.org/4ba3/39bd571585fadb1fb1d14ef902b6784f574f.pdf)
+  - **TLDR**: A nice overview of the dialogue state tracking challenges for dialogue systems.
 * (2017) [A Copy-Augmented Sequence-to-Sequence Architecture Gives Good Performance on Task-Oriented Dialogue](https://arxiv.org/abs/1701.04024)
+  - **TLDR**: Shows that simple sequence-to-sequence architectures with a copy mechanism can perform competitively on existing task-oriented dialogue datasets.
 * (2017) [Key-Value Retrieval Networks for Task-Oriented Dialogue](https://arxiv.org/abs/1705.05414) :vhs:
+  - **TLDR**: Introduces a new multidomain dataset for task-oriented dataset as well as an architecture for softly incorporating information from structured knowledge bases into dialogue systems.
 * (2017) [Learning Symmetric Collaborative Dialogue Agents with Dynamic Knowledge Graph Embeddings](https://arxiv.org/abs/1704.07130) :vhs:
+  - **TLDR**: Introduces a new collaborative dialogue dataset, as well as an architecture for representing structured knowledge via knowledge graph embeddings.
 * (2017) [Hybrid Code Networks: practical and efficient end-to-end dialog control with supervised and reinforcement learning](https://arxiv.org/abs/1702.03274)
+  - **TLDR**: Introduces a hybrid dialogue architecture that can be jointly trained via supervised learning as well as reinforcement learning and combines neural network techniques with fine-grained rule-based approaches.

 ## Interactive Learning
 * (1971) [Procedures as a Representation for Data in a Computer Program for Understanding Natural Language](http://hci.stanford.edu/~winograd/shrdlu/AITR-235.pdf)